Cough reflex: Physiology of cough

 Stimulation of the auricular branch of the vagus nerve supplying the ear may also elicit a cough.
-This ear-cough reflex is also known as Arnold's reflex.
+This ear-cough reflex is also known as Arnold's nerve reflex (ANR), linked to the auricular branch of vagus nerve.
+It is an example of vagal hypersensitivity.
 Weakness of the respiratory muscles, tracheostomy, or vocal cord pathology (including paralysis or anesthesia) may prevent effective clearing of the airways.

 Dysfunction

 The reflex is impaired in the person whose abdominals and respiratory muscles are weak.
 This problem can be caused by disease conditions that lead to muscle weakness or paralysis, by prolonged inactivity, or as outcome of surgery involving these muscles.
 Bed rest interferes with the expansion of the chest and limits the amount of air that can be taken into the lungs in preparation for coughing, making the cough weak and ineffective.
 This reflex may also be impaired by damage to the internal branch of the superior laryngeal nerve which relays the afferent branch of the reflex arc.
 This nerve is most commonly damaged by swallowing a foreign object, such as a chicken bone, resulting in it being lodged in the piriform recess (in the laryngopharynx) or by surgical removal of said object.